A home broadband Wi-Fi router is a device that lets you connect to the internet in your home.

 Set up a guest network

 Some routers offer a guest network feature.
-This secondary Wi-Fi network provides internet service but keeps guests in their own section of your home network, blocking access to shared devices and files.
+This secondary Wi-Fi network provides an internet connection but keeps guests in their own section of your home network.
+This blocks them from having access to any shared devices and files.

 Monitor connected devices

-Use your router’s admin controls to view what computers and devices are connected to your home network.
-Check this regularly to make sure that no unauthorised users have access.
+You should use your router’s admin controls to view what smartphones, laptops and devices are connected to your home network.
+Check this regularly to make sure that no unauthorised users have access to your broadband connection.

 For further help with configuring your router, read our guide to router security.